Cyfrin/gaboon/README.md

 # Gaboon Viper

 > The Gaboon viper (Bitis gabonica), also called the Gaboon adder, is a viper species found in the rainforests and savannas of sub-Saharan Africa.
 Like all other vipers, it is venomous.
 It is the largest member of the genus Bitis, and has the longest fangs of any venomous snake – up to 2 inches (5 cm) in length – and the highest venom yield of any snake.
 No subspecies are recognized.

+# NOTES

+Brownie -> Wrapped up `Account` objects into a few sub-classes so they could be worked with more easily, and kept encrypted for stuff.

+Boa -> Puts all account info into the network ENV that is active.

+So for Gaboon...
+We will want to store it at a higher level, and then pass it down to the network as we see fit...